esraesen/DSA210-Spring2025-Project/README.md

 ### **Visualization**
 - **Scatter Plots**: Genre-specific trends in playtime and popularity will be explored.
 - **Bar Charts**: Top 5 genres by ownership and their average playtime will be compared.

+## **Notes**
+- AI tools (Grok, built by xAI) were used to assist with formatting the proposal structure, consulted Grok for organizing the README layout and section headings.
+- Analysis will be limited to games present in both datasets, with **games lacking a defined endpoint excluded** to maintain focus on completion-based playtime.